brianspiering/word2vec-workshop/setup_instructions.md

     - Then start your environment by typing this command `$ source activate word2vec` in the terminal.
 4. Start the Jupyter Notebook
     - Type this command `$ Jupyter Notebook`
-    - Hopefully, it launches the notebook in your favorite web browser
+    - Hopefully, it launches the notebook in your favorite web browser.

 Don't worry if this doesn't work for you - It doesn't mean that you are a bad person.
 You can try to Google/Stack Overflow but sometimes that might make it worse.
 It is better to introduce yourself to a neighbor and ask that person.
 Or ask for help from one of the staff (including Brian).